Grimscythe1983/pyInspect/README.md

 All information is extracted from the docstrings and from comment's in case of __init__ method's variables.

 Usage:
+ - First, if you do not have EasyGui(c).
+Get it here https://sourceforge.net/projects/easygui/
+ - Alternatively get EasyGui(c) through pip.
+Go to your command prompt (console in linux) and type in: pip install easygui
  - Windows:
  If you have python 2.7 installed, just double click the pyInspect.py file to launch the program.
  Executable format coming soon.
  - Linux:
  Navigate to the folder in which you have your pyInspect.py file.
-Right click and open the terminal window here.
+Right click and select 'open the terminal window here'.
  Type in python pyInspect.py.

 TODO: